plausible/docs/docs/integration-guides.md

 ## MkDocs

 [Plausible Analytics for Material](https://material-plausible-plugin.ale.sh/): This plugin implements Plausible Analytics support in Material for MkDocs.
 Built and maintained by [Alexander Pushkov](https://github.com/notpushkin).

-## Mobile apps for Android and iOS

-If you'd like to count users on your Android and/or iOS mobile apps, you can use our events API to record views and custom events.
-[Learn more here](events-api.md)

 ## n8n